scholzj/kafka-enablement-2020/kafka-architecture/README.md

 ### Configuration

-Check the configuration of the brokers related to the TLS & SASL.
+* Look in the configuration files of the brokers (`./configs/kafka/`) and check the fields related to the TLS & SASL.

 ### SSL Consumers and Producers

-Use SSL to producer messages:
+* Use SSL to producer messages:

 ```
 ./kafka-2.5.0/bin/kafka-console-producer.sh --broker-list localhost:19092 \